LoaiEsam37/Lazyxss/README.md

 ## ByPassTester

-   * This tool if for using payloads on just the Url parameters
+   * This tool is for using payloads on just the Url parameters

    ```python
    PAYLOAD = ["\'\'\'\'\'\'", "\"\"\"\"\"\"", "((((((", "))))))", "&&&&&&", ">>>>>>", "<<<<<<", "\\\\\\\\\\\\"]